San Francisco Housing Market: Trends & Prices (2025)

 San Francisco Real Estate Market Overview

-The City by the Bay is an alluring town known for its amazing food, gorgeous architecture, and world-class art market.
+The City by the Bay is an alluring town known for its amazing food, gorgeous architecture, and beloved sports teams.
 Not to mention, those stunning bay views.

-While San Francisco housing prices dropped by 6.7% in May 2023 compared to last year, experts think home values will rebound.
-For an average family of four, experts estimate that they would need to earn $200,000 annually to live in San Francisco comfortably.
+The San Francisco median sale price rose 1.7% year over year as of February 2025, indicating this city has a hot housing market.
+For an average family of four, some experts estimate that they would need to earn as much as $339,123 annually to live in San Francisco comfortably.

 While living in San Francisco is expensive, the city has a lot to offer that might make the cost worth it.
 Alongside amazing career opportunities in the tech world and other major industries, there is plenty of art, music, food, and fashion to enjoy in this somewhat small but very metropolitan city.